• Home /

 How to pronounce it: “PEE-eye-TEE-eye”

-• Interest is the cost of borrowing money
+• Interest: the cost of borrowing

 USDA: United States Department of Agriculture